arwehrman/top_rollerderby_leagues/notes.md

 1. Research how to make Gem
-    -use Bundler to create
+    -use Bundler to create -done
-    -watch Railscast video on Bundler
+    -watch Railscast video on Bundler- done
-2. Create github repo
+2. Create github repo- done
 3. plan out gem
 3. Map out user interface- stubbing out executable
 4. discover objects- what is need to make the gem work